Alexiasonic/Vector-Autoregressive-in-R/README.md

 # Vector-Autoregressive-in-R

-This script replicates the example in Kilian and Lutkepohl (2017), Structural Vector Autoregressive Analysis, Cambridge University Press, Chapter 9 (page 239-240).
+The script replicates the example in Kilian and Lutkepohl (2017), Structural Vector Autoregressive Analysis, Cambridge University Press, Chapter 9 (page 239-240).

 The exercise focuses on the identification of an oil price shock and its impact on inflation and